Oti Mabuse: Dance tours and other professional engagements

 In 2017, Mabuse took part in the national Strictly Come Dancing - The Live Tour with her celebrity partner Danny Mac.
 They were voted the winners of more individual shows than any other couple by the audience.
 In August 2017, Mabuse and Ian Waite announced a 60-date 2018 UK tour An Audience With.
 She was also a contestant on an episode of Tipping Point: Lucky Stars.
 In October 2018, Mabuse announced she would be teaching at Donahey's Dancing with the Stars Weekends in 2019.

 In 2019, Mabuse became a dance captain on The Greatest Dancer, alongside Cheryl, Matthew Morrison and later Todrick Hall.
 The same year, she was a contestant on Celebrity MasterChef and was nominated for BroadwayWorld UK Awards - Best Choreography of a New Production of a Play or Musical for her work Kiss Me, Kate at the Watermill Theatre.
 In 2020, Mabuse became the new host of Boogie Beebies.
 She was also a contestant on that year's Christmas Special of Michael McIntyre's The Wheel.

 In March 2021, it was announced that Mabuse would be a panelist on a brand new ITV show, The Masked Dancer UK, a spin-off of The Masked Singer UK, replacing Rita Ora's position in the original show.
 In December 2021, it was confirmed that Mabuse would replace John Barrowman on the judging panel of Dancing on Ice.

 From April 2022, Mabuse worked as the choreographer of the UK and Ireland production of The Cher Show, which toured the country.

 In November 2024, Mabuse appeared as a contestant on the twenty-fourth series of I'm a Celebrity...Get Me Out of Here!.
 She was the 9th celebrity to leave the camp, finishing at 4th place, just missing out on the final 3.

 In September 2025, Mabuse announced she was to appear at "Dancing With The Stars Weekends" 2026.

 Personal life

 In 2014, Mabuse married Romanian dancer Marius Iepure, whom she met in Germany.
 As of 2019 they were living in London, after moving there from Germany in 2015.
 On Christmas Day 2023, Mabuse and Iepure announced the arrival of their first child, a daughter.

+In 2025, Mabuse officially became a British citizen, while retaining her South African citizenship.